Claire Clairmont: Relationship with Lord Byron

 She convinced Mary and Percy Shelley that they should follow Byron to Switzerland, where they met him and his personal physician, John William Polidori, at the Villa Diodati by Lake Geneva.
 It is unknown whether Clairmont knew she was pregnant with Byron's child at the commencement of the trip, but it soon became apparent to both her travelling companions and to Byron not long after their arrival at his door.
 At first he maintained his refusal of Clairmont's companionship and allowed her to be in his presence only in the company of the Shelleys; later, they resumed their sexual relationship for a time in Switzerland.
 Clairmont and Mary also made fair copies of Byron's current work-in-progress, Childe Harold's Pilgrimage.

 Clairmont was the only lover, other than Caroline Lamb, whom Byron referred to as a "little fiend".
 Confessing the affair in a letter to his half-sister Augusta Leigh, Byron wrote:

-What could I do? – a foolish girl – in spite of all I could say or do – would come after me – or rather went before me – for I found her here....
-I could not exactly play the Stoic with a woman – who had scrambled eight hundred miles to unphilosophize me."

 He referred to her also in a letter to Douglas Kinnaird (20 January 1817):

-You know – & I believe saw once that odd-headed girl [Claire Clairmont] – who introduced herself to me shortly before I left England – but you do not know – that I found her with Shelley and her sister at Geneva – I never loved her nor pretended to love her – but a man is a man – & if a girl of eighteen comes prancing to you at all hours of the night – there is but one way – the suite of all this is that she was with child – & returned to England to assist in peopling that desolate island...
-This comes of "putting it about" (as Jackson calls it) & be dammed to it – and thus people come into the world.